rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 You are going to use a total of three servers to start, but you can use this as a model to scale horizontally.

--   One cloud server to be used as the load balancer
+-   One cloud server that works as the load balancer
--   Two cloud servers to be used as dumb webheads
+-   Two cloud servers that works as dumb webheads

 #### Software

 The software for all three servers will be the same; they will be running the same packages.
-You need to add only two software groups.
+You need to add two software groups.
 Perform the following steps.

 1. Update your system.